-i’ve been legitimately thinking of purchasing a mesh black turtleneck for work. yes, you read that correctly. the kind that before i came to ukraine didn’t even know existed, other than possibly in cold strip club venues. they don’t make much sense in terms of function. what’s the point of it having a turtleneck that provides no warmth? it’s one oxymoron of a garment…yet i still find myself thinking my teacher outfit is incomplete without it.
+I’ve been legitimately thinking of purchasing a mesh black turtleneck for work.
+Yes, you read that correctly.
+The kind of garment that, before living in Ukraine, I didn’t even know existed.
+They don’t make much sense in terms of function.
+What’s the point of having a turtleneck that provides no warmth?
+It’s one oxymoron of a garment, but I still find myself thinking my teaching outfit—and my life—is incomplete without it.

-there are some ladies — thin, large, perky breast, saggy breasts– that embrace the world of mesh in ukraine. it’s completely acceptable (at any age or figure) to wear mesh. in some ways it’s great, not because i want to see breasts all the time (sometimes i’m mentally scarred by what i see), but for them to be that accepting of their body and not be afraid to flaunt it. in the summertime mesh is rampant like the cold sores at my school (yea i’m careful to never share drinks). but thankfully mesh is tamed down come fall and winter. most teachers wear a long sleeved mesh shirt to school under their sweater or dress. i’m guessing it provides some type of warmth? maybe? at least a lady can still seduce with a peek at her arms.
+There are some ladies here in Ukraine that truly embrace the world of mesh.
+It’s completely acceptable at any age or body type to wear it.
+In some ways it’s great, not because I necessarily want to see them in mesh, but for them to be so accepting of their body and not be afraid to flaunt it.
+Mesh fashion varies with the season, but in the school setting during winter, most female teachers wear a long sleeved mesh shirt under a sweater or dress.
+So I’m guessing it provides some type of warmth?
+Maybe?

-i recently acquired a great navy blue turtleneck sweater dress from my former site mate. it’s really warm and teacher-like but lacks sleeves — clearly ann taylor loft wasn’t thinking about potential dress owners teaching in the poorly heated schools of ukraine. so i glance at my fellow teachers and their mesh sleeves. and i want them. not the teachers, their sleeves…just to be clear.
+I recently acquired a navy blue turtleneck sweater dress from another Peace Corps Volunteer.
+It’s really warm and teacher-like but regrettably lacks sleeves.
+Ann Taylor Loft clearly wasn’t thinking about potential dress owners teaching in the poorly heated schools of Ukraine.
+So I glance at my fellow teachers and their long mesh sleeves and I want them—their sleeves, just to be clear.

-here’s to hoping that i leave ukraine before i start thinking of a mullet for my next hair cut.
+So here’s to hoping I leave Ukraine before I start thinking of a mullet for my next haircut.